jchris/use-fireproof/docs/concept-guide/document-database-and-live-query-apis.md

 sidebar_position: 2
 ---

-# Document Database and Live Query APIs
+# Using a Live Database

+Database design, document granularity, live queries, state machine sync, database sharding, and more.

 ## Why a document database?

-Document databases can model application data in the form you see it at runtime.
+Document databases can model application data in the form you see at runtime.
 Instead of breaking it into columns and rows, you store the data as a single document.
 This approach makes it easy to store, retrieve, interpret data, and sync it across devices.
 What you store is what you get, and you can easily add new fields to your documents as your application evolves.

 Document APIs are straightforward to get started with and the structure sets you on the path to scalable collaborative applications.
 Documents can be mapped cleanly to your application’s storage needs, with minimal complexity or translation.
 This reduces the cost of creating new apps and features.
 However, designing document-based systems that remain maintainable even after years of real-world development can be an art form.
 Fortunately, the most crucial sense you need to develop to do it well is that of simplicity.
 This concept guide aims to sharpen your intuition for document database design and help you avoid common pitfalls.